 Why do I need a flipbook?

 It is no longer a question of should-I-or-shouldn’t-I?
 With more and more people choosing to consume content digitally, offering anything less that a flipbook will fall short of readers’ expectations and can actually damage your overall publishing strategy.
 Most of the larger magazine publishers led the charge for digital content years ago, setting the bar for all those which followed.
-While you will see most of the big name magazines (think National Geographic, The New Yorker, or Fine Cooking) taking advantage of all of the bells and whistles that digital flipbooks have to offer, you can rest assured that going digital doesn’t need to break the bank.
+While you will see most of the big name magazines (think National Geographic, The New Yorker, or Sydney Film Festival) taking advantage of all of the bells and whistles that digital flipbooks have to offer, you can rest assured that going digital doesn’t need to break the bank.
 Advancements in digital publishing technology are making it easier and more affordable than ever for small to mid-sized publishers to conquer the digital landscape.

 The downside to flipbooks

 Digital publishing strategies that rely solely on flipbooks to meet the demands of a growing digital market have fallen short in recent years.
 The problem is that digital behaviour has completely evolved beyond desktop reading, even in the past 5 years alone.
 You only need to look around your subway car during peak hour to appreciate how reliant we are on our mobile devices to feed us information and content and stay connected.
 In fact, Hubspot have shown that consumption of digital media on mobile devices has climbed from 18 minutes per day in 2008 to nealry 3 hours in 2015.